rigup/ephemeral-iam/README.md

 > For more information on Ephemeral IAM's security considerations, refer to the
 > [security considerations document](docs/security_considerations.md).

+## FAQ
+#### Why not just use `--impersonate-service-account`?
+There are several reasons why you would use `ephemeral-iam` in favor of `--impersonate-service-account`.
+Here are a few of note:
+ - With the `assume-privileges` command you can start a privileged session and run commands as the service account without needing to provide the `--impersonate-service-account` flag each time
+ - Using `ephemeral-iam` you can enhance audit logging by adding fields to audit logs using the `request_reason` request attribute.
+For example, you could configure an alert to trigger when a service account token is generated and no `request_reason` field is provided.
+ - `ephemeral-iam` enforces session length restrictions to limit users to only impersonate a service account for 10 min at a time before needing to generate a new OAuth token.
+ - This tool provides some QoL features such as being able to list the service accounts that you can impersonate and being able to query your permissions on GCP resources
+ - When you run `gcloud container clusters get-credentials CLUSTER --impersonate-service-account SA_EMAIL`, a new `kubeconfig` entry is generated and persisted on your filesystem.
+However, `ephemeral-iam` does not persist privileged `kubeconfig` entries to the filesystem for added security.

 ## Conceptual Overview
 This section explains the basic process that happens when running the `eiam assume-privileges` command.